-Price for the train tickets depends on the time of year you travel, and your preferred class.
-High season is June to August when the ticket prices are at the highest.
-Also around Russian New Year and Christmas the prices and rise.
+The price for the train tickets depends on the time of year you travel, and your preferred class.
+The high season is June to August when the ticket prices are at the highest.
+Also around Russian New Year and Christmas, the prices rise.
 The same goes for the Chinese train around Chinese New Year.

 Price example (per person) from our Trans-Siberian Railway trip (January 2020):